PhD Journey #2: The inner thoughts of imposter feelings are stirring inside

 “Your PhD thesis is not just a document; it is a reflection of your ability to think critically and innovate.” - unknown

 Stepping into my third year of the doctorate feels less like crossing a threshold and more like returning to a landscape I’m finally beginning to understand.
-Earlier this year I wrote a post on Gentle growth lives in the hive - by Katerina Schmitt which described my earlier experiences of learning and growing.
 This path is still moving, but it no longer feels foreign.
-I can sense the direction I have carved through reading, writing, questioning, and circling back again.
-They are faint, non-linier, and they are mine.
+I can sense the direction I have carved through reading, writing, questioning, and circling back again in a non-linier kind of way.

 What? - This year carries a different weight.
 Not heavier just more intentional that is interconnecting all the lessons I have learned along the way.
 The early years were about gathering readings, literature reviews, research proposals, ideas, reviewing theories, choosing methods and methodology, formulating research questions I wasn’t yet ready to ask aloud.
 Now the work feels deeper and richer in its nature, with deeper reflections that feel at the time emotionally tense.